-The Assembly Point is situated on the lower Key Stage 2 playground Once there, personnel can be checked by the group organiser.
+The Assembly Point is situated KS1 & KS2 playgrounds.
+Once there, personnel can be checked by the group organiser.
 Any missing persons, or any using Refuge Points, are to be reported to the Fire Control Coordinator (member of site staff at Reception).
+Mrs Pigott